 At times throughout the year, interfund receivables and payables exist.
 During the year, transfers are made between the general fund, special revenue funds, and debt service funds.
-At June 30, 2018, there was an interfund payable from the special revenue funds of \$6,834 to the general fund.
-A corresponding interfund receivable was recognized by the general fund for the same amount.
-These amounts are eliminated in the government-wide financial statements.
+At June 30, 2019, there were no interfund payables from the special revenue or debt service funds to the general fund.